KonaTeam/kona-api/sections/tasks.md

 -----------
 `POST /tasks` will return the created task based on the JSON request sent.
 See [create response](responses.md#create).

+To create a task for the "Everyone" group, set stakeholder to 2.

 Update task
 ---------------